dogbutcat/custom-docker/README.md

 #### **CONFIG**

-this is for the hole v2ray json config, you can place your setting here, or bind the container path `/opt/v2ray/` to your local one with `config.json` in it.
+this is for the hole v2ray json config, you can place your setting here, or bind the container path `/opt/v2ray/` to your local one with `config.json` in it which support format is v2ray 3.x or 4.x

 > ⚠️Better expirence with Compose or Stack.